Saint Joseph's Day: Sicily

 According to legend, Saint Joseph interceded to relieve a famine in Sicily during the Middle Ages.
 There was a severe drought at the time, and the people prayed for their patron saint to bring them rain.
 They promised that if God answered their prayers through Joseph's intercession, they would prepare a large feast to honor him.
 The rain did come, and the people of Sicily prepared a large banquet for their patron saint.
 The fava bean was the crop which saved the population from starvation and is a traditional part of Saint Joseph's Day altars and traditions.
-On the Sicilian island of Lipari, the Saint Joseph legend is modified somewhat, and says that sailors returning from the mainland encountered a fierce storm that threatened to sink their boat.
+On the Sicilian island of Lipari, a variant of the legend says that sailors returning from the mainland encountered a fierce storm that threatened to sink their boat.
 They prayed to Saint Joseph for deliverance, and when they were saved, they swore to honor the saint each year on his feast day.